simonthum/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** This example uses an `async Task`-based method and discards the `Task` in the `Timer` callback.
+:heavy_check_mark: **GOOD** This example uses an `async Task`-based method and discards the `Task` in the `Timer` callback.
 If this method fails, it will not crash the process.
 Instead, it will fire the [`TaskScheduler.UnobservedTaskException`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskscheduler.unobservedtaskexception?view=netframework-4.7.2) event.

 ```C#
 public class Pinger